snstac/aryaos/docs/build.md

 2. `make skip` to skip base-os build steps.
 3. `make buld` to create an image.

-N.B.: THe `make build` step will attempt to sudo, and may prompt for a password.
+N.B.: The `make build` step will attempt to sudo, and may prompt for a password.